BetterWayElectronics/ps5-code-reader/README.md

 	Wire up your USB TTL device (RX->RX, TX->TX, GND->GND) to the UART points (See attached diagrams!) then run the program.
 	The program will then search for the PS5.
 Plug AC power into the PS5 (or turn it on), so long as the southbridge works it will prompt that its been detected.
 	From here you can get the code results!
 I recommend clearing logs and attempting to boot the console to understand your current issue better.
+ 	Codes will primarily be from a pre-boot stage, but there are a large number of post-boot errors that my program will now detect.

 ### Why isn't it free? ###
 	This program is targeted towards businesses with bulk amounts of PS5s to repair.
 My products also come with support and continued development.